 Developing the professional skill of preparing an appropriate response is critical.
 This involves judgement, professional scepticism, an understanding of the technical issues and an understanding of context and audience.

 Development of these skills requires you to gain experience and have regular communication with your peers and with course presenters.
 It is vitally important that you understand that these competencies must be developed in an environment which provides for healthy debate and different views.
 The APT Professional Development Programme provides these opportunities through a wide variety of activities including face-to-face classes, videos, online chatrooms, individual consultations and many more.

 Results are usually released 2-3 months after the exam is written.

-The APT APC Programme will run nationally from April 2021 until early December 2021.
+The APT APC Programme will run nationally from March 2022 until December 2022.

 Our Programme incorporates a series of seven case studies.